PO-100. Perspectives on Politics. 3 Credits.

 PO-376.
 International Organizations.
 3 Credits.

 Examination and discussion of international political and economic organizations including the United Nations, multinational corporations, the World Bank and regional organizations such as the European Union and producer cartels such as the Organization of Petroleum Exporting countries.
+Model UN fee of $500.
 Prerequisites: PO-100.

 PO-378.
 Global Inequality.
 3 Credits.